phac-nml/biohansel/docs/source/user-docs/Tutorial.rst

    <https://share.corefacility.ca/index.php/s/dRGOuqhDJUNeKmE> (password: biohansel)

-CP012921.fasta - Is the assembled file sequence.
+CP012921.fasta - is an assembled sequence.

-SRR2598330 (fastq-dump).fastqsanger.gz - Is the raw reads file.
+SRR2598330 (fastq-dump).fastqsanger.gz - is the raw reads file that CP012921 was assembled from.

 Specific steps regarding the testing/checking that installation was successful using the sample data found above will be found within the (brackets) below each general step involved in the analysis pipeline.

-*** Both example files are Salmonella heidelberg samples***
+ **Both example files are from the same Salmonella Heidelberg sample**

 NML - Galaxy Access (BioHansel)
 ###############################
-**1.)** Create a new history in Galaxy and import either fasta files or raw reads files that are being analyzed into the newly created history using any of the tools from the Get Data "Tools" section.
+**1.** Create a new history in Galaxy and import either fasta files or raw reads files that are being analyzed into the newly created history using any of the tools from the Get Data "Tools" section.

     (For verification: find the sample data in your files, most likely in Downloads, and upload it into Galaxy using the upload file tool.)

 |getdata|

-**2.)** Find Biohansel on the right-hand side in the "Tools" Section: Under the Experimental Section and click it.
+**2.** Find Biohansel on the right-hand side in the "Tools" Section: Under the Experimental Section and click it.

   |experimental|

-**3.)** For the "Sequence Data Type" parameter, select the proper type of data (FASTA vs. FASTAQ (raw)) depending upon the type of data being analyzed
+**3.** For the "Sequence Data Type" parameter, select the proper type of data (FASTA vs. FASTQ (raw)) depending upon the type of data being analyzed

     (For Verification: If you are using the Fasta file select the fasta option.
 If you are using the FastQ file, select the paired-end reads data type.)

 |sequencedata|

-**4.)** For the "SNP Subtyping Scheme", select the proper scheme corresponding to the organism in your samples.
+**4.** For the "SNP Subtyping Scheme", select the proper scheme corresponding to the organism in your samples.
 This can currently be the included Heidelberg or Enteritidis schemes or a user created FASTA file

     (For verification: select the "Salmonella Heidelberg subtype scheme")

 |heidelberg|

-**5.)** Optionally, add a Scheme Subtype Metadata Table to the analysis to be included into the end of the results files.
+**5.** Optionally, add a Scheme Subtype Metadata Table to the analysis to be included into the end of the results files.
 This file must be in the .tsv format to be added properly or the analysis may fail (.csv may work on Galaxy but if the analysis fails change it to .tsv).

 |metadata|

-**6.)** Click on the eye (|eyes|) to expand or collapse the modifiable parameters to allow adjustments to them to suite your needs.
+**6.** Click on the eye (|eyes|) to expand or collapse the modifiable parameters to allow adjustments to them to suit your needs.
 The defaults work well for most analyses but in some situations it may be beneficial to change them.
-Detailed information on the parameters and what they do can be found in the `parameters section <parameters.html>`_
+Detailed information on the parameters that Galaxy allows modification to and what they do can be found in the `parameters section <parameters.html>`_

     (For verification: leave all of the parameters as their defaults.)

 |options|

-**7.)** Execute your inputs and analyze your data by clicking the large execute button to produce three results files: tech_results.tab, match_results.tab and results.tab.
+**7.** Execute your inputs and analyze your data by clicking the large execute button to produce three results files: tech_results.tab, match_results.tab and results.tab.

 The normal execution time is 0.5 - 60 seconds depending on what the inputs were.
 Don't be alarmed if it does take longer as it depends on the available computing power and the size of the dataset given (especially on Galaxy).

     (For verification: verify that the output was correct by comparing to the `Verification Results`_.)

-**8.)** The .tab files can be opened in excel or another spreadsheet program to view the results of the analysis.
+**8.** The .tab files can be opened in excel or another spreadsheet program to view the results of the analysis.
+On Galaxy, the results can be looked at by clicking on the view data eye in the history section.

 |galaxyresults|

-\**To view the different types of outputs that are produced by BioHansel go to: `Output <https://bio-hansel.readthedocs.io/en/readthedocs/user-docs/output.html>`_
+\**For more detailed information on the different types of outputs that are produced by BioHansel go to: `Output <https://bio-hansel.readthedocs.io/en/readthedocs/user-docs/output.html>`_

 Running BioHansel on Terminal (MAC) using Conda
 ###############################################